hujhax/austin-improv-wiki/Performers/Kareem Badr.md

 ## History
 Kareem began taking classes at [[The Hideout Theatre]] on 1/8/05.
 He performed in his first improv show on April 2nd of that same year.

 On 4/15/09, he became one of the co-owners of [[The Hideout Theatre]].
-That same year, he appeared in [[The 40-Hour Improv Marathon]].
+That same year, he appeared in [[Festivals/The 40-Hour Improv Marathon|The 40-Hour Improv Marathon]].

 ## Troupes
 * [[Badr & Janik]]